maciej99/android-html-pages/README.md

 $./make_page.sh ~/AndroidStudioProjects/MyApp/
 ```

 Then open `index.html` in your browser to view the output.
-The contents block will be visible on the left side, and with this you can navigate on the newly created project page.
+The contents block will be visible on the left side, and from here you can navigate on the newly created project page.
 * Running the script on another project creates another page, and adds another contents block.
 * Running the script **on the same project again** will overwrite its page and replace its contents block.